 - B. Location of Driveway Access Points. - 1.
 In General.
-Except for shared drives, all driveways shall be a minimum of three-and-a-half (31⁄2) feet from the property line. - 2.
+Except for shared drives, all driveways shall be a minimum of two (2) feet from the property line. - 2.
 Along Arterials.
 Location guidelines for driveway access points along arterials are shown in the illustration below in relation to the direction of traffic flow.
 If access to a lot, parcel, or other lawful division of land is physically unobtainable under the provisions illustrated below, driveway access points shall be located the greatest distance possible from one another and from other streets.